Parshal/tauon/cosmic-dream/README.md

 1. **Generation (WASM)** – `src/wasm/star_field.c` emits packed descriptor buffers plus local/spill ID lists and layer metadata inside exported linear memory.
 2. **Binding (JS)** – `src/modules/starFieldWasm.js` instantiates the module, copies typed arrays out of `memory`, and exposes a `generate()` API that mirrors the previous JS stub contract.
 3. **Renderer Upload** – `NebulaRenderer` (in `src/modules/renderer.js`) tiles those 1-D arrays into RGBA32F/R32F/RG32F textures, respecting `gl.MAX_TEXTURE_SIZE`, and binds them to star-fast uniforms/texture units during `render()`.
-4. **Shader Consumption** – `src/shaders/star2.frag.glsl` fetches descriptors + ID tables per cell/layer, shades each star via the glow LUT, and composites the result in the fast-star pass.
+4. **Shader Consumption** – `src/shaders/star2.frag.glsl` fetches descriptors + ID tables per cell/layer, shades each star via a glow LUT-driven halo profile, and composites the result in the fast-star pass.

+Fast-star sliders are mapped into a more "physical" space before they hit the shader:

+- **FastDen** (`starFastDensity`) → normalized, then remapped exponentially in WASM so the slider feels roughly linear while the actual star count grows from a sparse sky to ~35k stars at the top end.
+- **FastSft / FastGlw / FastRad** (`starFastSoft`, `starFastGlow`, `starFastGlowRad`) → normalized in JS, shaped non-linearly and baked into the glow LUT + shader so:
+  - The all-zero corner (`FastSft/Glw/Rad = 0`) gives a tight, almost core-only pinprick.
+  - Small positive values move through a Krita-like profile (compact bright core with a gentle halo).
+  - Larger values push into stylized, wide halos without instantly washing the frame white.
+- **FastExp** (`starFastBright`) → constrained to `0–2` as a drafting exposure band; the shader treats it as a global multiplier on the fast-star pass.

+Internally, the WASM generator and the JS fallback both cap the descriptor pool at **35 000 stars**, with per-cell lists and spill coverage used to keep lookups coherent on the GPU.

 If you change the descriptor format or texture layout, update both the README summary and the detailed doc so future contributors can re-thread the pipeline quickly.